Cordalba: History

 In the colonial period the great impetus for growth in local agriculture came with the arrival of the railway line in Cordalba in 1896 from the main Childers line.
 The township functioned as the main Queensland Railways depot and interchange station between 1896 and 1964, an old railway goods shed being a reminder of those days.

 Cordalba Post Office opened on 25 November 1896 (a receiving office had been open from 1893) and closed in 1981.

 St Saviour's Anglican Church was dedicated on 13 March 1898 by Bishop William Webber.
 It closed circa 1988.

 The town used to be in the Shire of Isis.

 The commercial Hotel is famous for its former proprietress Maude Sheehan.
-Much like the Young & Jackson's Hotel in Melbourne and its famous nude artwork "Chloe", the Commercial Hotel in Cordalba also has a nude painting hanging over the public bar.
+Much like the Young and Jackson Hotel in Melbourne and its famous nude artwork "Chloe", the Commercial Hotel in Cordalba also has a nude painting hanging over the public bar.
 When fully clothed, the model, Maude Sheehan, once actually ran the place.
 Maude was amply built and famous for her fiery red hair, which matched an easily aroused temper.
 Legend has it that on one occasion Maude kicked off a troublemaker, who returned the following day, this time riding his horse into the bar.
 Incensed at the intrusion, Maude punched the horse between the eyes, bringing both horse and rider to the floor.
 Maude's nude portrait hangs alongside a rare early Marilyn Monroe poster which was retrieved from the town's rubbish dump.

 In the 1970s, Cordalba had seven pubs, prior to a 'spate of bad luck' with fire.